November Book Discussion at the CCBC

 The books on this discussion list are not necessarily recommended by the CCBC.
 For a list of new titles that are recommended by the CCBC staff, please see our Book of the Week or use the Quick Search feature on our web site.

-You may read these books at the CCBC or check them out overnight (after 3 p.m., to be returned by 9:30 the following day).
+You may read these books at the CCBC or check them out overnight (after 3 p.m., to be returned by 30 minutes after opening the following day).
 CCBC Public Service Hours

 Many of these titles may also be available at or through public libraries in Madison and surrounding communities.